njh18/leetcode-vault/README.md

 If the first `min(a.length, b.length)` characters do not differ, then the shorter string is the lexicographically smaller one.

+### Height-Balanced

+A **height-balanced** binary tree is a binary tree in which the depth of the two subtrees of every node never differs by more than one.

 ## Interesting Knowledge